rxantos/tubras/trunk/tools/irrb/doc/interface.rst

 .. image:: _static/img012.png
    :align: right

-The irrb interface consists of three Blender addon property panels.
+The irrB interface consists of three Blender addon property panels.

 These property panels allow for specific control when exporting scene objects and materials.